AppScriptIO/nodeRelationshipGraph/documentation/information.md

 ### Configerability of traverser:
 _Behaviors that should be configurable:_
 - Data processing algorithm of each node. e.g. create template.
+    - In order to allow execution of programs or tasks in the JS programs, the graph nodes should have references to a specific context with more dynamic data stored.
+As the graph database is limited to primitive types, a solution could be in the pattern of using the following:
+        - *Reference*: A string property that references a target entity in a specific context. e.g. a function name in the context of the program, or a filename or path in the context of the filesystem.
+        - *Context*: A context is an existing and accessible environment through the application logic. e.g. A passed shared object to the traverser with key-value references to a target elements, filesystem environment where the path of the file and name of the exported elements can be referenced, a module reference in the scope of the function where the traverser is executed.
+        An implementation of application context could be using hash map where the keys are referenced in the database and the values are the scopped callback with application parameters used.
 - Data colelctions algorithm during multiple nodes execution e.g. insert templates into each other or aggregate middleware functions to create a chain/pipeline.
     - Changing data processing config/implementation mid-traversal.
     - Nodes a selectively included or excluded from the results.